-1 Table C-2 presents a simple crosswalk between the former and new Program Component Areas

-2 (PCAs) for continuity and historical reference.
-A few comments may help clarify the significance

-3 of the revisions.
+Table C-2 presents a simple crosswalk between the former and new program component areas (PCAs) for continuity and historical reference.
+A few comments may help clarify the significance of the revisions.

-4 Nanomaterials often has been a problematic PCA in that much research associated with novel nanomaterials and materials processing has been conducted at the fundamental research level.
-5 6 Moreover, this research may be conducted either within broader, basic research projects or as 7 exploratory efforts associated with the production of novel nanomaterials or nanostructures and 8 examination of their properties, but without specific applications in mind.
-In contrast, other work 9 in this area is focused on R&D of nanomaterials and related processing, driven by specific 10 applications or the achievement of specific properties.
-The new PCAs attempt to make a clearer 11 separation between efforts that are fundamental and generic (foundational) and those that are 12 applicative and specific.
+Nanomaterials often has been a problematic PCA in that much research associated with novel nanomaterials and materials processing has been conducted at the fundamental research level.
+Moreover, this research may be conducted either within broader, basic research projects or as exploratory efforts associated with the production of novel nanomaterials or nanostructures and examination of their properties, but without specific applications in mind.
+In contrast, other work in this area is focused on R&D of nanomaterials and related processing, driven by specific applications or the achievement of specific properties.
+The new PCAs attempt to make a clearer separation between efforts that are fundamental and generic (foundational) and those that are applicative and specific.

-13 Nanomanufacturing has proven to be exceptionally difficult to neatly categorize and clearly 14 define for fiscal tracking.
-Research associated with processing and design technologies for 15 microelectronic devices, for instance, is typically categorized and tracked with Nanoscale Devices and Systems.
+Nanomanufacturing has proven to be exceptionally difficult to neatly categorize and clearly define for fiscal tracking.
+Research associated with processing and design technologies for microelectronic devices, for instance, is typically categorized and tracked with Nanoscale Devices and Systems.
 This delineation is both realistic and appropriate.
-Although it is possible 16 17 and useful at times to identify R&D that facilitates processing and manufacturing, it appears 18 preferable within PCAs to consider R&D foundational when generic and applicative when 19 suitably so.
-Nanomanufacturing is and is expected to remain an extremely important part of the Initiative as evidenced by the establishment of an NSI focused on it.
-Nevertheless, with respect 20 21 to the broader PCAs, it seems preferable to track processing and manufacturing efforts where 22 they support broader projects and programs.
+Although it is possible and useful at times to identify R&D that facilitates processing and manufacturing, it appears preferable within PCAs to consider R&D foundational when generic and applicative when suitably so.
+Nanomanufacturing is and is expected to remain an extremely important part of the Initiative as evidenced by the establishment of a Nanotechnology Signature Initiative (NSI) focused on it.
+Nevertheless, with respect to the broader PCAs, it seems preferable to track processing and manufacturing efforts where they support broader projects and programs.

-23 Finally, the Education and Societal Dimensions PCA has not been as useful as originally 24 expected in showing either the magnitude or significance of efforts in these very important 25 areas.
-Most research efforts have been associated with a very limited number of agencies and 26 often within a subtextual part of the research thrust.
-Because PCAs are associated with funded 27 R&D efforts, this PCA has not well captured the important related activities within the agencies that have not been part of R&D projects.
-It seems preferable, therefore, to report and track such 28 29 efforts as they are relatable to established goals and objectives, whether primarily R&D or 30 otherwise.
-As far as the R&D funding for such efforts is concerned, the expectation is that 31 funding will be largely captured in the Foundational Research PCA.
+Finally, the Education and Societal Dimensions PCA has not been as useful as originally expected in showing either the magnitude or significance of efforts in these very important areas.
+Most research efforts have been associated with a very limited number of agencies and often within a subtextual part of the research thrust.
+Because PCAs are associated with funded R&D efforts, this PCA did not capture well the important related activities within the agencies that have not been part of R&D projects.
+It seems preferable, therefore, to report and track such efforts as they relate to established goals and objectives, whether primarily R&D or otherwise.
+As far as the R&D funding for such efforts is concerned, the expectation is that funding will be largely captured in the Foundational Research PCA.

-Table C-2: Crosswalk between Former and Revised PCAs37
+Table C-2: Crosswalk between Former and Revised PCAs